mhoehle/hoehleatsu.github.io/_posts/2019-01-04-mathgenius.md

 trees[["1"]] <- list(list(val="node", left=NULL, right=NULL))
 ```

-The rather elegant **recursive solution** to generate all binary trees
+The rather elegant **recursive solution** for generating all binary trees
-with $n$ leaves works combining all possible ways to combine
+with $n$ leaves works by combining all possible ways to generate
 subbranches containing $x$ and $n-x$ leaves, respectively: